'Mohamed Salah? He's like the Sphinx and the Pyramids'

 Pass a few minutes in Noor's company and it's clear that Salah's exploits in England's Premier League have transcended sports.
 His achievements belong to all Egypt.

-Since arriving at Liverpool at the start of the Premier League season for a then-club record $49 million, he has scored 43 goals and fired Liverpool to within touching distance of its first Champions League final in a decade.
+Since arriving at Liverpool at the start of the Premier League season for a then-club record $49 million, he has scored 43 goals and helped fire Liverpool into its first Champions League final in a decade.
 That's on top of leading Egypt to this summer's World Cup -- its first in 30 years.

 "When fans in Egypt watch Liverpool you hear them shouting from all the homes in Egypt," Noor says.